 Many scientists believe that the feelings of relaxation, improved mental health and overall well-being experienced from saunas are likely due to a surge in endorphins.

 Finnish Sauna Bathing exposes the body to high environmental temperatures (80-100 degrees C) for a brief period of time.
 And according to studies, most people can tolerate heat quite well — even those who suffer from cardiovascular disease.

 How Sauna Use Can Improve Blood Pressure

 The Sauna and Cardiovascular Health project provides new insight into how the body is affected by short sauna sessions.
 The study analyzed the effects of a 30-minute sauna bath in 100 test subjects.
 Immediately after the session, participants experienced a reduction in mean systolic blood pressure from 137mmHg to 130 mmHg and a decrease in diastolic blood pressure from 82 mmHg to 75 mmHg.

 A third study — conducted by the University of Eastern Finland — showed that sauna bathing could also prevent the risk of high blood pressure.
-According to the study, men who used a sauna 4-7 times per week were 50 per cent less likely to have elevated blood pressure.
+The men who used the sauna between four to seven times per week were 50 per cent less likely to have elevated blood pressure.
 This was in comparison to those who used a sauna once per week.

 How Do Infrared Saunas Compare?

 Lately, we’ve been hearing a lot about Infrared Saunas.
-So you may be wondering, what’s the difference?
+So you may be wondering, what’s the difference and are they better?